Integrated Transport and Health Impact Modelling Tool (ITHIM)

 Below are listed the main ITHIM versions and key studies that have been published with those versions.

 - ITHIM 1: First version of ITHIM was implemented as a spreadsheet model in Microsoft Excel.
 ITHIM version 1 had all three pathways (physical activity, injuries and air pollution).
 Physical activity variation between people was modelled with simple point estimate approach.
 ITHIM 1 has been used to model scenarios for the UK and the USA (Woodcock et al. 2009, 2013, Maizlish et al. 2013).

-We are collaborating on the following international research and policy collaborations involving ITHIM:
+We are collaborating on many international research and policy collaborations involving ITHIM these include:

 - Malaysia: Kula Lumpur, United Nations University – International Institute for Global Health

-- Brazil, Sao Paulo, University of Sao Paulo.
+- Brazil: Sao Paulo, University of Sao Paulo.

 - India: Delhi and Visakhapatnam, Indian Institute of Technology, Delhi

-ITHIM email list and ITHIM communityITHIM is currently used by several researchers and authorities in number of cities, regions and countries (including USA, Canada, Malaysia, Brazil, India).
+ITHIM is currently used by several researchers and authorities in number of cities, regions and countries (including USA, Canada, Malaysia, Brazil, India).
 ITHIM email list is the list in which developers of ITHIM will share the news from ITHIM community with other users and interested parties.
 We expect to send one email every 2-3 months.
-You can sign in for the list below.